 Fortunately, checking your site's speed is easy.
 Google recommends using the open-source Lighthouse tool to audit your site for any speed-related issues.

-2. Focus on Local Marketing.
+6. Focus on Local Marketing

 A large percentage of mobile searches are for local businesses or "near me" terms.
-Local SEO is topic in itself.
+Local SEO is a topic in itself.

 Keep your Google My Business page up-to-date.
 Having a GMB page is the most critical aspect of local SEO.